 All of his paintings are meticulously researched and capture a moment in history when men and machines fought each other and the elements to survive.

-In 2000 he made a lifestyle change and moved to Queenstonw, New Zealand, for the stunning alpine scenery, and to allow more time for his true passion – Marine and Aviation art.
+In 2000 he made a lifestyle change and moved to Queenstown, New Zealand, for the stunning alpine scenery, and to allow more time for his true passion – Marine and Aviation art.

 His Marine art has mostly been exhibited in the U.S at the Marine Arts gallery in Salem.
 And a number of Spikes paintings have been accepted into the prestigious ‘Annual International Marine Art Exhibition’ at Mystic Seaport, south of Boston.

-Spike works out of an old wool shed located on a friend’s farm in the Wakatipu Basin.
+Spike works out of an old wool shed located on a friend’s farm during summer, and in the Queenstown Art Centre in the heart of town during winter.
 He always welcomes visitors so please get in touch if you’d like to meet Spike and view his paintings.

 “To visit Spike’s studio is like stepping into a wonderful place of adventurous pictures, with incredible detail.
 He is a genius.”
 Jerry Elliot.